EyalAr/lwip/src/lib/cimg/README.txt

   If you are new to CImg, you should first try to compile the different examples provided in the 'examples/' directory, to see what CImg is capable of (as CImg is a template-based library, no prior compilation of the library is mandatory).
-  Look at the 'resources/' directory to ease this compilation on different plateforms.
+  Look at the 'resources/' directory to ease this compilation on different platforms.

   Then, you can look at the documentation 'html/reference/' to learn more about CImg functions and classes.
 Finally, you can participate to the 'Forum' section